“Having disarmed principalities and powers, He made a public spectacle of them, triumphing over them in it.”

 “He made a public spectacle of them”

 Many Christians worry unnecessarily about demons.
-They believe that demons have some mysterious power that they can use to shipwreck the Christian life.
-They think that they are at the mercy and whim of demonic powers.
+They believe that demons have some mysterious power that they can unilaterally use to shipwreck the Christian life.
+They think that they are at the mercy and whim of demonic forces.
 This passage says that Jesus openly branded demons as victims of the cross.
 In principle, the cross has already defeated them,

 “For this purpose the Son of God was manifested, that He might destroy the works of the devil” (1 John 3:8).